ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 If you have an Amlogic box it might not boot.
 Try Coreelec-ng instead first.
 If Coreelec works, copy the SYSTEM.
 SYSTEM.md5, KERNEL, KERNEL.md5 and dtb directory from the Libreelec image to your installation media.
 Rename the KERNEL file to kernel.img + the md5 file as well.
 Lastly copy the correct dtb file from the new dtb directory to "dtb.img".
 You then need to use "COREELEC" - not "LIBREELEC" - for all commands I listed.

+There are two files on the Libreelec and Coreelec servers: img.gz (the burnable disk image) and .tar (only the files).

 Installing the distribution
 ---------------------------